wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/MigrationStrategy.md

 >     /bin/sed -i "s/@${}/@applicationdomain.tld/g" ./applicationDB.sql/.psql
 >     /bin/sed -i "s/${ROOT_DOMAIN}/applicationdomain.tld/g" ./applicationDB.sql/.psql

+3. NOTE: if you are changing the domain name of your website and you are deploying a wordpress application you will need to run application.sql through a tool called "serfix" for it to work correctly.
+You can find serfix [here](https://github.com/astockwell/serfix)

 3. Run the shellscript passing in the original website url.
 For example:

 >     /bin/sh ./RemoveApplicationBranding.sh www.nuocial.uk